argent0/argent0.github.io/source/articles/2017-10-04/exploration.html.markdown

----
-title: Medical Appointments No-show
-categories: "exploratory analyis"
-order: 1
-abstract: "A patient makes an appointment with a doctor but then fails to show up.
-A visual exploration."
----

-##Context

-From the source:

-> A person makes a doctor appointment, receives all the instructions and
-> no-show.
-Who to blame?
+# Exploring No Show data

+This is an exploratory data analysis (EDA), of data descriving medical appointments.

-The objectives of this exploration are:
-First, to visually present the composition of the sample data;
-And second, to show how the appointments' features relate to whether the patients will show up nor not.
+The objectives are: first, to visually present the structure of the sample data; and second, to show how the appointments' features relate to whether the patients will show up nor not.

-## Available Features.
+## Medical Appointment Data.

-The structure of the data is:
+The appointments' characteristics present in the data are:

 ~~~